CatSandwich/GameEngines/README.md

 *These should feature singleton game managers with functions, variables and states applicable to both managers listed.
 Game Manager should be detailed for the specific game made therefor individual game managers.*

+I use a game manager/controller in nearly all of my projects.
+It's great to have one source of truth that enables communication between sub-systems.
+I use scene controllers in some situations (not all games need much scene management).

+- [PewPew](https://github.com/CatSandwich/PewPew/blob/master/Assets/Scripts/Singletons/GameManager.cs) - this game manager stores all of the references to upgrades as well as the currency.
+This data is used across the entire game so it makes sense to have it accessible in the singleton manager.
+- [Game of Life asset controller](https://github.com/CatSandwich/Game-of-Life/blob/master/Unity/Assets/Scripts/AssetController.cs) - similar to the above, it's one source of truth to store references to assets.
+- [Solaris scene manager](https://github.com/BeyondTheEcho/Solaris_Defensive/blob/master/Assets/Scripts/SceneManager.cs) - allows for simpler loading of scenes, as well as [data transfer between scenes](https://github.com/BeyondTheEcho/Solaris_Defensive/blob/master/Assets/Scripts/SceneManager.cs#L15-L19) and [callbacks for when the selected scene is over](https://github.com/BeyondTheEcho/Solaris_Defensive/blob/master/Assets/Scripts/SceneManager.cs#L68).

 ## Use source control

 *This should demonstrate a GitHub repository online with branch based merged into a main or master